 Besides Italy, Repora village in Kashmir is perhaps the only place in the world where fresh grapes are available.
 And, this Kashmiri grape is no ordinary fruit.
 Ikhlaq Qadri reports.

 Kashmir is well known for some of the best quality apple but not many are aware of the grapes produced in Repora village, which according to some experts exceed international standards fixed for the fruit.
-A great advantage of Repora grapes is that it is ready when fresh grapes are not available anywhere in the world except Italy.
+A great advantage of Repora grapes is that it is ready when fresh grapes are not available anywhere in the world except in Italy.

 “When Maharaja [Hari Singh] once had [fresh] grapes in winter, he was surprised,” says Ghulam Nabi, a resident of Repora.

-The villagers attribute the thriving of grapes in area to the blessings of a saint, Mir Syed Shah Sadiq Qalandar (R.A) who they believe lived in the area.
-“It is the blessing of Shah Sahab (RA),” says Ghulam Muhammad, resident of Repora.
+The villagers attribute the thriving of grapes in the area to the blessings of a saint, Mir Syed Shah Sadiq Qalandar (R.A) who they believe lived in the area.
+“It is the blessing of Shah Sahab (RA),” says Ghulam Muhammad, a resident of Repora.

 The grapes of Repora got attention when someone gifted it to the Rai Bahadur Thakur Janak Singh-the military general of the Maharaja.
 Impressed by the quality he enquired about the place where the grapes were produced.
 He purchased most of the fertile area and introduced improved varieties of grapes.

-“We have heard that the rulers used to make vine out the grapes of Repora,” says Abdul Majid, a resident of the village.
+“We have heard that the rulers used to make vine out of the grapes of Repora,” says Abdul Majid, a resident of the village.

 Later Janak Singh built a Bungalow there which now is also called as Bungli Bagh as the remnants of the building exist there.”